lechipman/example-project-repository/README.md

 # Watershed Project Repository

-Begining repository for Earth Analytics Certificate project - Julia and Lindsay's watershed project For Final Project due next week we need to add project descrtiption, environement with RiverREM, and ipynb with code to download and plot 2 data sets (idea is to use hwy93 DTMs (either download from watershed center webpage? or uplaod to github) and plot with RiverREM)
+Begining a shared repository for Julia and Lindsay's watershed project For Final Project due next week we need to add project descrtiption, environement with RiverREM, and ipynb with code to download and plot 2 data sets (idea is to use hwy93 DTMs (either download from watershed center webpage? or uplaod to github) and plot with RiverREM)

 ## Project Description